dskvr/nostrwatch-js/README.md

 ## Install
 _Not yet published to npm, will be published once beta_

+Download package and put it somewhere locally on system for now.

 ## Usage
 Constructor accepts websocket reference or nostr-js `Relay` instance.